NandkumarNam/TodoApp/README.md

 - Clone this repo and install the dependencies with [npm](https://npmjs.com) by running: `npm install`.
 - To start TodoApp project on localhost enviroment by running: `npm start`.
-- To Build TodoApp project : `npm build`.
+- To Build TodoApp project : `npm run build`.

 # TodoApp